Amazingly Awesome Anilao - Triple-A Diving in The Philippines

 (steep and you can't see the bottom)

 Dive guide Jojo can probably already spot the nudibranchs from the boat :)

 More about Bentrina Dive Resort

 At the moment there are 6 beautiful hotel rooms for rent at Bentrina Dive Resort with ocean as well as swimming pool view.
-You can find the long term discounts on Airbnb.
-Use this Airbnb discount (on top) if you are new to Airbnb.
+You can find more information here.

 The rooms are clean, modern and good value for money for this area.
 There is a sort of infinity pool at the waterfront, creating stunning views throughout the day.
 As mentioned before the house reef is great for night dives, but also for diving during the day it is good - various nudibranch species guaranteed.